-Marilyn Monroe would have been 88 years old this month, and even though her life was cut short at the age of 36, her legacy and iconic style lives on.
+Even though Marilyn Monroe's life was cut short at the age of 36, her legacy and iconic style lives on.
 From movies and music to magazines and advertisements, Hollywood still manages to be inspired and influenced by Marilyn's glamorous life and epic beauty.
-In honor of what would have been Marilyn's birthday month, we're taking a look at 12 celebrities who have been inspired by the actress in their work and personal style, including Madonna , Mariah Carey , Michelle Williams , and even Rihanna .
+In honor of Marilyn, we're taking a look at 12 celebrities who have been inspired by the actress in their work and personal style, including Madonna , Mariah Carey , Michelle Williams , and even Rihanna .
 Scroll through to see them all now.

 One of the stars who has been influenced the most by Marilyn Monroe is Madonna — she struck a Marilyn-esque pose for the April 1991 cover of Vanity Fair and famously drew inspiration from an iconic scene in Gentlemen Prefer Blondes for her "Material Girl" video.

 Madonna explained her love for the actress in an interview with Rolling Stone in 1987 , saying, "I do feel something for Marilyn Monroe.
 A sympathy.
 Because in those days, you were really a slave to the whole Hollywood machinery, and unless you had the strength to pull yourself out of it, you were just trapped.
 I think she really didn't know what she was getting herself into and simply made herself vulnerable, and I feel a bond with that."

 Source: Vanity Fair

 Scarlett Johansson has garnered many comparisons to Marilyn Monroe, namely for her curvy figure, blond hair, and full lips.
 Scarlett has addressed the similarities in multiple interviews , saying, "I love Marilyn Monroe.
 She's a very underrated actor," and, "I've always been curvy.
 But throw on an evening frock, and everyone is like: 'bombshell!'"